 Ah but how much I love it populism, in the past days, despite studies and research done before publishing the previous article (which you can find at following these links ARTICLE + VIDEO), many fans of the page have professed paladins of justice defending by sword deal GameStop slandering disinformation etc etc

 Know that we also want you to do this.
 With your favorite disinfectant affection lyed to POV.

 After the denial of the Gamestop COO: "You and I know that GameStop's mission is to help customers get the best advice and pricing on any product they're selling." the site that started all this, here you find the SOURCE, he replied for rhymes by making public hundreds of testimonies.

-I would just like to add that the main article was born to reflect above all about the customer's swearing-in, and then turn into a labor union battle.
+I would just like to add in my opinion that the main article was born to reflect mainly on the mockery suffered by the customer, then becoming a trade union battle for workers.

 I leave you with some collection of comments from the comments on the page and the private messages received, for questions of privacy I will not enter any names or surnames, which the interested directors will do if they hear it.
 At the bottom of the article you will find the testimonies in the original language published by the well-known portal Kotaku.
 NDR: Testimonies have not been touched at all, this is a pure paste copy.

 "By experience I can tell you that it's all true ...
 I've been working for them for about a month and a half as a job, and it was unfortunately a horrible experience, besides the fact that (live vouchers and accessories contracts) left me land before it was initially spoken (they should be about three months old)